[3.18] Raskoril's Lazy Impale Dancing Dervish Necro

 Bossing typically involves just dodging mechanical elements while the swords work, casting curse/offering if you have it, and standing near the boss if possible.
 It's that easy.

 Beyond the sword and flasks most of our entry level gear is very basic- just grab stuff with life and resists.
-The exceptions are our gloves and boots, where we want the uniques as soon as possible.
+The exception would be Survival Secrets, which is a quest reward in Act 2.

-Beyond life and resists we prioritize +level of minion gems, and with an Elder base we can get minion damage and minion life.
-An ideal endgame helm is crafted from an 86+ Elder Bone Helmet base (obtainable from the divination card Nook's Crown) with +3 minion gems, minion damage, minion life, and resists.
+Beyond life and resists we prioritize +level of minion gems, and with an Elder base we can get minion life.
+An ideal endgame helm is crafted from an 86+ Elder Bone Helmet base (obtainable from the divination card Nook's Crown) with +3 minion gems, minion life, and resists/dexterity.
 There are many ways to craft this, but I personally just spam bound fossils at the base until I get the prefixes then use Harvest to reroll the suffixes.
-BALLER OPTION: Add Redeemer influence for Reduced Reservation of Skills.
-150% Carrion Golem Buff Effect enchant.
+We do not want Minion Damage here, as it makes our supports far too squishy now.
+BALLER OPTION: 150% Carrion Golem Buff Effect enchant.

 A Stygian Vise is the clear choice, with %Reduced Flask Charges Used.
 Life and resists are high priority.
 Bench craft %Chance for flasks to not consume charges if you have enough resists.
 Darkness Enthroned is BIS if you can manage the resists elsewhere.
 BALLER OPTION: Fertile Catalyst, close your eyes and Hunter slam t1 %life.

-Early on we just use rings with life and a lot of resists to fill the void of our gloves and boots, and bench craft minion speed if possible.
-As soon as we can we swap in unset rings to make room for Desecrate and Flesh Offering.
+Early on we just use rings with life and a lot of resists, and bench craft minion speed if possible.
+As soon as we can we swap in unset rings to make room for more gems.
 Make sure one ring has an open Suffix to beastcraft Aspect of the Spider on it.
 BALLER OPTION: Redeemer slam minion damage.

-Bubonic Trail is the best option here in nearly all cases.
-Try to get one with two abyssal sockets asap and 6% life if you can afford it.
+Grab some boots with a decent movespeed roll, some life and resists as usual, and Dextery if you can.
+Voidwalker is a decent budget option if starting later in the league, and offers some added tankiness with the ability to avoid damage completely.
 BALLER OPTION: With the new Votive Hoard node in New Vastir added in the 3.13 patch it is easier than ever to find rare boots with an abyssal socket.
 It may be possible to find/craft rare boots with much better utility than the extra abyssal socket.
 I don't know, I'm not a high level crafter.

 In addition to our worm flasks a requirement for this build is the Quartz Flask.
 This allows permanent Phasing, which allows us to smoothly run through packs of monsters and (usually) not get hit.
 I don't remember WHY this is, but supposedly has something to do with monster turn speed and action time or some other weird mechanical interaction.
 The flask also gives us some extra dodge chance, which is important.
 Our fifth flask slot is usually reserved for a Quicksilver for the extra speed.
 It is highly recommended to have 'of Warding' and 'of Heat' between these two flasks.
 Situational flasks can be very important for certain endgame bosses, and can easily be swapped into our fifth slot as needed.